compendio/goldbug-manual/README.md

 Application => GB => GB-Server => GB => Application

 For another application, so to speak, a VPN tunnel is set up, which can even be equipped with McEliece or one of the other encryption algorithms.
 As long as no VPN provider offers McEliece encryption from start to end, the pass-through functionality, which GoldBug represents as a kind of VPN tool, is the right choice for a test.
-So far no further tunnel software is known which McEliece uses.
+So far no further tunnel software is known which applies McEliece.

 The application to be connected should be tolerant to the order of the sent packets.
-An interesting research test with several possible applications that can be conducted.
+It is an interesting research test that can be conducted with several possible applications.

 ### 14.5 Display analyzes and statistics